 – Lloyd Wright

-The diamond design on the floor reflects the diamond pattern of the ceiling.
-The glass creates a “live” chamber.
-Lloyd Wright designed the six triangular acoustic panels in the ceiling to balance the sound.
-They are painted a light blue-green to appear white, like fleecy clouds.
-At night, indirect lighting in the Chapel and spotlights in the chancel create a candlelight effect.
+The diamond design on the floor mirrors the ceiling’s diamond pattern.
+The glass creates a “live” chamber effect.
+Lloyd Wright designed six triangular acoustic panels in the ceiling to balance the sound.
+Painted a light blue-green, they are meant to resemble fleecy clouds, appearing white.
+At night, indirect lighting in the Chapel and spotlights in the chancel produce a candlelight effect.
+On the Chapel’s front lawn, Italian stone pine trees, planted in the ’50s under Lloyd Wright’s guidance, now form mature arbored walkways around it.

-From the Swedenborgian perspective, water symbolizes the divine truth that enables us to lead creative and useful lives.
-The pool’s triangular shape represents one of the basic teachings of Christianity: God as a triune being and individuals as having soul, mind, and body.
-The memorial fountain in the reflection pool was installed in 1984.
+From a Swedenborgian perspective, water symbolizes the divine truth, inspiring us to lead creative and meaningful lives.
+The pool’s triangular shape reflects key Christian teachings: God as a triune being and individuals as composites of soul, mind, and body.
+The memorial fountain within the reflection pool was installed in 1984.
+In 1954, the construction of the exterior planter walls, incorporating 30/60-degree angles, was completed.
+The front stairway and lower parking were added in 1960.

 Lloyd Wright used an unusual method to construct the various walls and pillars.
 Stones with their best side facing out were wired inside plywood forms.
 Cement was poured around them.
 When it was dry, the wires were cut, and the forms were removed.
 No cement touch-up work was permitted so that the unfinished appearance would carry the natural terrain into the walls.

-Already well-known as a skilled practitioner of organic architecture, Lloyd Wright created one of the world’s most beautiful and evocative Organic Modern designs in Wayfarers Chapel.
+Already well-known as a skilled practitioner of organic architecture, Lloyd Wright created one of the world’s most beautiful and evocative Organic Modern designs in Wayfarer Chapel.
 The building solidified his reputation as a master of building and landscape integration and stood as an icon of religious and contemplative architecture.

 About Lloyd Wright